mmlacak/crochess/docs/source/libcc/ccparseutils.rst

     Depending on :c:`return_validity` flag, function also returns if found piece symbol is valid.

-    :param piece_an_str: Notation, points at piece symbol;
+    :param piece_an: Notation, points at piece symbol;
         zero-terminated, :term:`AN` string.
     :param piece_symbol__o: *Output*; pointer to piece symbol :c:`char`.
     :param default_to_pawn: Flag, if there is no upper-case :c:`char`, should